Sheila Canning: Departure

 After fans noticed that the Canning family scene in the opening titles was not changed and Mann was not appearing in behind the scenes videos, it was announced on 7 February 2022 that Mann was not currently filming on the serial and would be making a "surprise" exit.
 Digital Spy's Daniel Kilkelly reported that Sheila leaves for the Los Angeles after learning that Naomi's partner is ill.
 She later contacts the Cannings to let them know that Naomi's partner has died, so she is staying indefinitely to help her look after his three children.
 Subsequent scenes see the Cannings talk about the situation, but Sheila's exit takes place off-screen.
 On 9 February, Mann confirmed her departure from Neighbours by saying "Looks that way" on social media when asked by a fan if she had left permanently, after her final scenes aired in the UK the previous day.
 Sheila's final on-screen appearance aired on 16 February 2022 in Australia.
 The character was later removed from the opening credits.
-In an interview with New Idea, Mann revealed that she had quit the role and that the character had not been written out by producers, something that has not yet been clarified.
-Of her departure storyline, Mann commented, "They didn't want to kill me off and I didn't want to leave Ramsay Street in the taxi … I just sort of disappeared!
+In an interview with New Idea, Mann commented that "They didn't want to kill me off and I didn't want to leave Ramsay Street in the taxi … I just sort of disappeared!
 That was the best way for me to go."
 Mann also expressed her sadness over the serial's cancellation, but explained that the news was not a surprise to her and she joked, "I like to think it couldn't go on without Sheila Canning, but I don't quite think that is the case."
 Following Mann's departure, Digital Spy pointed out that Neighbours writers had seemingly distributed Sheila's planned role in subsequent scenes to other characters, including Roxy Willis (Zima Anderson), Terese Willis (Rebekah Elmaloglou) and Ned Willis (Ben Hall).
 Producers then introduced Wendy Rodwell (Candice Leask) as the new busybody neighbour.